 - Secure an internship.

 - Interviews.
-A committee will review your application and if more information is needed, will invite you for an interview.
+A committee will review your application and, if more information is needed, will invite you for an interview.

 What We Ask of Students Who Receive Grants

 Mid-summer, students and their supervisors will receive an email reminding them to meet and review their Letter of Commitment.
-At the end of the internship, students must submit a poster project with pictures describing your summer experience.
+At the end of the internship, students must submit a poster project with pictures describing their summer experience.
 In September, students will participate in a Funded Internship Poster Exhibition to share their summer internship experience with the campus community.

 What We Ask of Sponsoring Organizations

 Sponsoring organizations must provide: